 - How to choose: Present Perfect Simple or Present Perfect Continuous?

-Here's another few things you might find useful:
+Here are a few more things you might find useful:

 - Grammar Exercises